 Why did Mohan Bhagwat open his account on Twitter?

 New Delhi, July 01: The use of social media in politics including Twitter and Facebook has dramatically changed.
-It has helped politicians establish direct connections with people at a much lesser cost, yet with a kind of remarkable reach that traditional media cannot fathom.
+It provides direct channel to politicians for communicating, connecting to the people at a much lesser cost, yet with a kind of remarkable reach that traditional media cannot fathom.

-In recent years, many leaders have used social media platforms as the main conduit of information about their actions.
-Whereas in the past, politicians used to call press conferences or appear on the State-owned broadcaster's to share their plans, in modern day politics, Twitter and Facebook serve as the main platforms for key political moments.
+In recent years, politicians have used twitter and facebook as the main platforms for key political actions.
+Whereas in the past, they used to press conferences or appear on the State-owned broadcaster's to share their plan of action.

 RSS chief Mohan Bhagwat, who had once denounced the social media is no exception.
 The RSS chief on Monday made twitter debut by getting his Twitter handles verified, to everyone's surprise.